 Enjoy the freedom of a revolving line of credit', designed exclusively for Nevada's medical professionals.
 We put financing at your fingertips, so you can be prepared for anything, from a new vehicle to real estate, unforeseen expenses or emergencies.
 And because we understand how hectic your life can get, we make it convenient to access.
-Apply today.
-Bring your banking home.
+Apply today, Bring your banking home.

+CREDIT LINES UP TO

-\$500,000 RATES AS LOW AS 4.75%
+RATES AS LOW AS

+4.75% VARIABLE APR'

 Subject to credit approval.
-Restrictions apply: Must be a machinipondessional to apply for this product.
-Bitter products are available: "Advertised rate is variable and based anothe Prime Rate as published in the NAH Street Journal (jurnetity 1.254 as of 1.012) plus a margin and subject to change mentity.
-Other subject to change at any time.
+Restrictions apply.
+Most be a medical professional to apply for this product, Other products are available: "Advertised rate is variable and based on the Prime Rate as published in the Wall Street Journal (currently 5.25% as of 16.0.12) plus a margin and subject to change monthly.
+Offer subject to change all any time.